MarinManuel/PhysioMonitor/README.md

 ```
 Available data acquisition modules are:
 ### "demo"
-This module is intented for testing and debugging.
+This module is intended for testing and debugging.
 It is a dummy modules that does not require external hardware.
 It reads a CSV file (or any file that can be parsed by [`numpy.loadtxt`](https://numpy.org/doc/1.20/reference/generated/numpy.loadtxt.html#numpy.loadtxt)),
 and outputs the content at the given sampling rate.